-We have made it super easy to cancel My Earthquake Alerts & Feed subscription
+We have made it super easy to delete My Earthquake Alerts & Feed account and/or app.

 Table of Contents:

-Generally, here are some steps you can take if you need your account deleted:
+Generally, here are your options if you need your account deleted:

 To delete My Earthquake Alerts & Feed from your iPhone, Follow these steps: